Impact is a change in human well-being due to a positive or negative outcome for people or the planet driven by the activity of an enterprise.

 Understanding how to effectively measure impact is critical to addressing the social and environmental challenges confronted by corporations, governments and society in today’s VUCA world.
 This requires information on both - key risk factors and quantum of risk - in order to enable business managers, policy makers and individuals design effective mitigation strategies.

 Impact measurement captures relative changes (positive and negative) in stakeholder well-being, which are attributable to material activities, functions, policies and processes along the business value chain, regulatory domain and social intervention.

 Presented in the form of economic value, quantifiable volumes and qualitative ranks; our impact measurement enables stakeholders identify, measure, value and manage their material risks and make informed choices.

-IP<M is a performance management framework integrated across all four capital classes that helps a company become ‘future-fit’: able to design appropriate responses to business opportunities and threats in an increasingly ‘VUCA’ world, drive sustainable growth and deliver measurable value to all stakeholders, not only to shareholders.
+<IP<M> is a performance and management framework that helps managers to design appropriate responses to global and local business threats, drive sustainable growth and deliver measurable value to stakeholders.

 Watch Videos >>

 Example: Changing the way Yarra Valley Water measures value

 Social Capital constitutes of the productive value of social connections, where productive is understood not only in the narrow sense of the production of market goods and services, but in terms of the production of a broad range of well-being outcomes